wabens/feedback_form/README.md

 # Feedback Form

-This would allow an organization to survey participants, customers, students etc. It uses radio buttons for 1-5 ratings.
-After each step is completed the user is routed to the next step.
-Includes an unsecured admin route displaying feedback results.
+Feedback form allowing an organization to survey participants, customers, students etc. It uses radio buttons for 1-5 ratings and textfield for comment.
+After each step is completed the user is routed to the next step and results are submited once all steps are completed.
+Survey results persist in a postgreSQL database and are accssesed through an admin route.

 ## Built With